Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Empirical Applications

-For the standard RV estimator, when comparing against the baseline CTS scheme in Figure \ref{fig:appl_RV_eval} and the upper-left panel of Table \ref{tab:applSigPosNegValues}, we observe much more significantly positive than significantly negative loss differences.
-The results are even more pronounced for the QLIKE loss function, relating to the known fact that evaluation results are often more stable for the QLIKE than for the MSE loss function \citep{Patton2011}.
-Figure \ref{fig:appl_RV_eval} further shows that the increases are particularly pronounced at low(er) sampling frequencies, which are still regularly used in empirical work such as in \citet{LiuPattonSheppard2015, bollerslev2018risk, bollerslev2020good, bollerslev2022zero, bates2019crashes, bucci2020realized, reisenhofer2022harnet, alfelt2023singular, Patton2023Bespoke}.
-When comparing against the rTTS scheme (see Figure \ref{fig:appl_RV_eval_TTS} and the lower-left part of Table \ref{tab:applSigPosNegValues}), the rBTS scheme clearly outperforms rTTS whereas the efficiency results (in terms of MSE) for iBTS and iTTS are comparable to rTTS.
-Here, the efficiency gains are again much more pronounced for the QLIKE than for the MSE loss function.
+When comparing the more elaborate (rTTS, iBTS, rBTS, HTS) sampling schemes against the baseline CTS scheme in Figure \ref{fig:appl_RV_eval_vsCTS} and the left panel of Table \ref{tab:applSigPosNegValues}, we observe far more significantly positive than negative loss differences.
+This pattern is even more pronounced for the QLIKE loss function, relating to the known fact that evaluation results are often more stable for QLIKE than for MSE loss \citep{Patton2011}.
+Figure \ref{fig:appl_RV_eval_vsCTS} further shows that the increases are particularly pronounced at lower sampling frequencies, which are still regularly used in empirical work such as in \citet{LiuPattonSheppard2015, bollerslev2018risk, bollerslev2020good, bollerslev2022zero, bates2019crashes, bucci2020realized, reisenhofer2022harnet, alfelt2023singular, Patton2023Bespoke}.
+Consistent with our simulation findings, the most frequent and substantial improvements can be observed for the HTS (at lower frequencies) and the rBTS schemes.

-For the pre-averaging RV estimator as reported in Figure \ref{fig:appl_RVPAVG_eval}, Figure \ref{fig:appl_RVPAVG_eval_TTS} and the right panel of Table \ref{tab:applSigPosNegValues}, the performance gains under MSE loss are smaller, whereas they are even more pronounced for the more robust QLIKE loss.
-Overall, the rBTS scheme still arises as the most efficient sampling scheme, especially at lower frequencies.

-In summary, our empirical analysis confirms the results we obtained theoretically and through simulations that sampling with respect to (realized) business time delivers the most efficient RV estimates, despite the necessity to estimate the tick volatility intensity function based on past data.
-While the performance gains of rBTS occur simultaneously over all assets, sampling frequencies and the MSE and QLIKE loss functions, they are empirically most pronounced for low(er) sampling frequencies.
-The empirical superiority of the rBTS scheme ex post illustrates the usefulness of the TTSV modeling assumption as the derivation of the rBTS scheme would hardly be possible outside of this framework.
+Figure~\ref{fig:appl_RV_eval_vsrBTS} and the right panel of Table~\ref{tab:applSigPosNegValues} show that rBTS consistently outperforms CTS, rTTS, and iBTS, with efficiency gains again being more pronounced under the QLIKE loss.
+The direct comparison between rBTS and HTS reveals that, in line with our simulation results, HTS dominates rBTS at lower sampling frequencies below 5 minutes ($M \le 78$), where noise has a negligible effect.
+In contrast, rBTS outperforms HTS at frequencies above 5 minutes ($M > 78$) for most of the considered stocks.